open-mmlab/mmtracking/docs/tutorials/customize_data_pipeline.md

 There are several differences in MMTracking:

-- We implement `VideoCollect` which is similar to `Collect` in MMDetection but is more comptabile with the video perception tasks.
+- We implement `VideoCollect` which is similar to `Collect` in MMDetection but is more compatible with the video perception tasks.
 For example, the meta keys `frame_id` and `is_video_data` are collected by default.

 ### Data pipeline for multiple images